Financial worries can cause increased stress which can cause a huge impact on mental health and blanket personal financial turmoil.

 Consequently, I won’t do the big top up on the vacation funds in August the funds will be saved for hubby’s RRSP contribution in 2020 just as they usually are.

 I feel much better about saving for his retirement enjoyment rather than pissing it away on a trip…see my inner curmudgeon coming thru?

-Don’t get me wrong, I love to travel BUT I don’t believe in live for today and forget about the future.
+Don’t get me wrong, I love to travel BUT I don’t believe in living only for today and forgetting about the future.

 During the recession when life was going to hell in a handbasket for many folks in the US, I was busy positioning us for a lifetime of superior travel by purchasing four Westin timeshares at deep, deep discounts…when they could barely give them away let alone sell them.

 Those ownerships give us an annual points allotment that can be used worldwide at villas, hotels, on 500 airlines with no black-out dates, for services like massages or golf club rentals at the properties, gift card purchases & even on many cruises.

 We also enjoy nice discounts on car rentals as well.
 We achieved a 4-Star Status with Vistana Signature Vacations earning us numerous perks and freebies.

 Although I cut the month in California from the plans, I added a ferry day trip over to Nanaimo to see my girlfriend.

 It’s an expensive day trip but it has been a couple of years since we had a little get-together.